Entrepreneurs

 Tax & Legal Issues

-Safra established a financial and philanthropic legacy worth billions despite facing significant legal and family disputes during his lifetime.
-In 2016, Brazilian prosecutors charged him with involvement in a bribery scheme, alleging improper payments by his bank to government officials.
+Safra established a financial and philanthropic legacy valued in the billions despite significant legal and family disputes during his lifetime.
+In 2016, Brazilian prosecutors charged him with involvement in a bribery scheme, alleging that his bank made improper payments to government officials.

 These allegations, which posed a risk to his financial empire, were dismissed in 2020 after a lengthy legal process, with the court finding insufficient evidence.
 In a separate case in 2017, a Brazilian court dismissed claims of tax evasion involving millions, concluding there was no substantial proof of intentional misconduct.